 Ken Jaques is the Communications Director for the Center for International Private Enterprise.
 Before coming to CIPE, Jaques founded Global Communications Strategies (GCS) in 1997.

-Jaques holds a master's degree in Public Policy from Georgetown University and a B.A. in political science from Webster University in St. Louis.
+Jaques holds an MA in Public Policy from Georgetown University and a B.A. in Political Science from Webster University in St. Louis.